-When looking at the results of structural pruning in combination with both Quantization as a post process after training (PPQ) and Quantization Aware Training (QAT), we see that the techniques work well together with pruning for all our three architectures.
-In Fig.~\ref{fig:quantization_results_structure} we see that the accuracy decrease consistently is $<5\%$ even when using quantization in combination with aggressive pruning regimes.
-The only outliers we monitored were part of our experiments on the LeNet architecture.
-Here, for the two most aggressive pruning configurations, the accuracy decrease between the non-quantized and quantized models went to around 40\% for both tested quantization strategies.
-Moreover, we observed an increase in standard deviation as accuracy decreased, which we believe is related to an increase in variance in the trained weight values that we observed for LeNet at higher compression rates.
-The higher the variance of the values in a weight tensor, the worse quantization can represent these values in integer space.
+Looking at the results of structural pruning in combination with both quantization as a post-process after training (PPQ) and quantization aware training (QAT), we see that these techniques work well with pruning for all three of our architectures.
+In Fig.~\ref{fig:quantization_results_structure} we see that the drop in accuracy is consistently $<5\%$ even when quantization is used in combination with aggressive pruning regimes.
+The only outliers we observed were part of our experiments on the LeNet architecture.
+Here, for the two most aggressive pruning configurations, the accuracy degradation between the unquantized and quantized models was about 40\% for both quantization strategies tested.
+In addition, we observed an increase in the standard deviation with decreasing accuracy, which we believe is related to an increase in the variance of the trained weight values that we observed for LeNet at higher compression rates.
+The higher the variance of the values in a weight tensor, the worse the quantization can represent those values in integer space.

 We also tested element-wise pruning in combination with PPQ and QAT, see Fig.~\ref{fig:quantization_results_element}.
-Other than for structural pruning, where PPQ performed consistently well even in combination with aggressive pruning configurations, for element-wise pruning we observed accuracy decreases of over 70\% in comparison to the un-quantized versions.
-In particular, we observe that PPQ noticeably failed for models that have been compressed by element-wise pruning to 10\% or less of their original parameter count.
-This is despite the fact that the technique performed well for pruning configurations that target compression rates above 10\%.
-In contrast, QAT performed significantly better than PPQ even when used together with aggressive pruning configurations.
-The technique was able to keep the accuracy decrease very close to 0\% during all conducted experiments.
-Hence, we conclude that PPQ generally seems to perform better when being applied in combination with structural pruning than when used with element pruning.
-QAT on the other hand performed consistently well, both in combination with structural and element-wise pruning.
+Unlike structural pruning, where PPQ performed consistently well even in combination with aggressive pruning configurations, we observed a loss of accuracy of over 70\% for element-wise pruning compared to the unquantized versions.
+In particular, we observe that PPQ noticeably failed for models compressed by element-wise pruning to 10\% or less of their original parameter count.
+This is despite the fact that the technique performed well for pruning configurations targeting compression rates above 10\%.
+In contrast, QAT performed significantly better than PPQ even when used with aggressive pruning configurations.
+The technique was able to keep the loss of accuracy very close to 0\% in all the experiments conducted.
+Therefore, we conclude that PPQ seems to perform better when used in combination with structural pruning than when used with element pruning.
+QAT, on the other hand, performed consistently well, both in combination with structural and element-wise pruning.